Follow the link below for the application and more information on the field school.

 a.
 AUD$2,133 tuition fee (inclusive of GST).

 b.
 AUD$1,110 (inclusive of GST).
-Fieldwork costs (this includes all accommodation, food, travel between Darwin and the field school location, and incidentals).
+Fieldwork costs (this includes camping fees, food, travel between Katherine and the field school location, and payments to community teachers).

 Paying your field work costs